Lab Director

 Yang Teoh | Contact, CV, Web

-Yang received his PhD in Psychology from the University of Toronto.
+Yang received his Ph.D. in Psychology from the University of Toronto.
 In his doctoral research, he used computational models of decision-making to better understand the cognitive and affective mechanisms that explain how people make complex social decisions (e.g., altruism, cooperation, emotion expression).
 He is extending this computational approach to mechanisms of social learning during his Postdoc, investigating how people incorporate feedback from others and adapt to uncertain and changing social environments.
 In his spare time, Yang can often be found with his dog at parks, by lakes, and on the couch.

-Alex Walker | Contact, CV, Web
+Alex Walker | CV, Contact, Web

 Graduate Students